CBI auctions +$268 million in forex on Tuesday - Shafaq News

 These sales were covered at a basic exchange rate of 1,310 IQD per dollar for documentary credits and international settlements for electronic cards and external transfers and at a rate of 1,305 IQD per dollar for cash transactions.

-The majority of dollar sales were directed towards bolstering balances abroad in the form of transfers and credits, amounting to $238,606,164, representing an 88% increase compared to cash sales, which amounted to $29,970,000.
+The majority of dollar sales were directed towards bolstering balances abroad in the form of transfers and credits, amounting to $255,546,834, representing a 95% increase compared to cash sales, which amounted to $12,550,000.